Meghan McCain Joins The View As a Regular Co-Host

 Less than two weeks after her departure from Fox News, the political personality has just signed on to The View as a regular co-host, reports Variety.

-The new addition comes soon after Jedidiah Bila's abrupt departure from the ABC daytime talk show after one year.
+The new addition comes nine days after Jedidiah Bila's abrupt departure from the ABC daytime talk show after one year.

 McCain is the daughter of U.S. Senator and 2008 presidential nominee John McCain.
-She is a self-described Republican, who has liberal views on several social issues.
+The 32-year-old Dirty Sexy Politics scribe is a self-described "Blonde Republican," who has liberal views on several social issues.

 Robin Marchant/Getty Images

+It's been a big day for the outspoken personality.
+On Wednesday, McCain lashed on Twitter over a report that President Trump had been "physically mocking" her father, who has diagnosed with a brain cancer.
+She called the treatment "abhorrent."

+It's likely that her fiery and opinionated tongue is what landed her the gig on The View.
 E!
-News previously reported that McCain was on the short list of people to fill Bila's seat.
+News previously reported that McCain was on the short list of people to fill Bila's spot.

 According to a source close to the show, The View had been looking for a conservative voice to join the table ever since Candace Cameron Bure left.
 In fact, bosses believe it's important to have diverse points of view on the show.